Akahara/documentation/readme.md

 This repository contains various documentation documents about various topics written at various times.
+It is hosted on [github.com/Akahara/documentation](https://github.com/Akahara/documentation).

 The intended way to read markdown files in this repo is to go at [acalais.fr/documentation](https://acalais.fr/documentation), github's markdown is fine but not quite good enough for my taste.